shieldfy-archive/shieldfy-docs/README.md

-# Shieldfy main documentation repository
+# Shieldfy main documentation repository.

 ## Theme Credits
-The theme used for the documentation is from [PrettyDocs](https://github.com/xriley/PrettyDocs-Theme)
+The theme used for the documentation is from [PrettyDocs](https://github.com/xriley/PrettyDocs-Theme).

 ## Dev Usage